Roboy/DartTracker/README.md

 5. Follow the implementations of the [original dart repository](https://github.com/ori-drs/dart).
 Since *for now* we a still making use of Pangolin, also install this feature.

 6. To build this repository, further packages are needed.
+Install the following.
 (Some of these might already be installed, some might be missing.
 Try to find the packages themselves or a ros-kinetic-* version in case any build errors occur due to missing libraries)

+#
 	sudo apt install libmatheval-dev
 	sudo apt install ros-kinetic-pcl-ros
 	sudo apt install ros-kinetic-qt-ros